Policies - Sustainable Australia Party

 Policy: Achieve greater housing affordability for home buyers and renters, while striving for relatively stable house prices.

-Includes: Remove the 50 per cent discount of capital gains tax on taxable Australian property (non-principal place of residence) and abolish negative gearing on taxable Australian property, with existing arrangements to be grandfathered | Ban further foreign ownership | Increase investment in public housing | More
+Key policy methods: Remove the 50 per cent discount of capital gains tax on taxable Australian property (non-principal place of residence) and abolish negative gearing on taxable Australian property, with existing arrangements to be grandfathered | Ban further foreign ownership | Increase investment in public housing

 Indigenous / Aboriginal & Torres Strait Islander Australians